mnylc/mnylc.github.io/pages/code-of-conduct.md

 permalink: /code-of-conduct/
 ---

-At METRO, we strive to:
+**At METRO, we strive to:**

-* Offer an organized calendar of diverse and relevant training and networking events to our membership community
-* Provide online venues on which our members can share their events, resources, and ideas
-* Support a free and open exchange of ideas within a safe and respectful learning environment
+* Support an open exchange of ideas within a safe and respectful environment, free from all forms of harassment, including those based on gender identity and expression, sexual orientation, disability, physical appearance, race, age, class, religion, or beliefs.

-* Inform online and offline participants and instructors of all available METRO resources
-* Ensure that program expectations are met, to what extent possible
+* Offer a space of learning for our community by welcoming and respecting individuals with all levels of education and experience.

+**Treat everyone with respect.**

-To this end, we ask that all participants in METRO's online and offline resources adhere to the following expectations:
+We ask that all community members adhere to the following expectations:

-Treat METRO staff, speakers, and participants with respect.
+* METRO has a zero-tolerance policy for all verbal, physical, and sexual harassment.
+Anyone who is asked to stop a hostile or harassing behavior is expected to do so immediately.

 * Participation in discussions and activities should be respectful at all times.
-Please refrain from making inappropriate comments, asking excessive and/or unrelated questions, and sharing confidential information.
-Exercise tolerance of the perspectives and opinions of all present.
+Please refrain from making inappropriate comments.
+Create opportunities for all people to speak, exercising tolerance of the perspectives and opinions of others.
-* Professional Development is made possible by our speakers and instructors.
-Please be respectful of their time, energy, and personal space while at METRO.
-Make every effort to arrive on time for instruction.
-In the Training Center, be sure to silence all cell phones, tablets, and other potentially distracting devices, and use discretion in your use of social media.
-* Workshops and events at METRO take place within a working office environment.
-Please be considerate and take any phone calls lasting more than 2 minutes down to the lobby.
-If you’d like to see a METRO staff member while you are here, please make an appointment ahead of time or let our front desk staff check on his or her availability.
-* METRO has a zero-tolerance policy for all verbal, physical, and sexual harassment.
-Anyone who is asked to stop a hostile or harassing behavior is expected to comply immediately.

-Treat METRO’s property with respect.

-* METRO’s training space sets the stage for learning.
-Help us keep it clean and orderly so that others might enjoy learning in an unencumbered environment.
-Dispose of any refuse and refrain from removing any METRO property from the premises.
+* METRO’s space includes a working office environment and a studio.
+Please be mindful and considerate of those sharing the space with you.
+Also, help us keep it clean and orderly so that others can enjoy an unencumbered environment.

-Contact METRO in order to accommodate special needs.

-* Private space can be made available for medical or religious reasons while you are at METRO.
-Please contact us ahead of time to make those arrangements.
+Private space can be reserved for you while you are at METRO.
+Please contact info@metro.org ahead of time to make those arrangements.

-Please help us ensure that events at METRO are positive experiences for all.
-METRO staff do not always witness the rare occasion in which harassing and/or disruptive behaviors occur.
-Please let any available METRO staff member know if you observe an infraction to the above expectations.
-We will handle each case in a manner appropriate to the circumstance.
+We work to ensure that METRO is a welcoming space for all.
+Please let a staff member know if you experience or witness any harassing behavior.